Dechert Survey: Developments in Securities Fraud Class Actions Against Life Sciences Companies

 Where Lawsuits Against Life Science Companies Were Filed

-A few law firms were associated with about two-thirds of the filings against life sciences companies.
-Those firms include:
+In 2020, these three firms were associated with about two thirds of filings against life sciences companies:

 Breaking Down the Lawsuits By Market Capitalizations

-Companies with market capitalizations of over US$500 million continued to be popular targets of class action complaints filed against life sciences companies — with those against companies with market capitalizations over US$1 billion accounting for about 38.1 percent of the total cases filed.
+Companies with market capitalizations of more than US$500 million continued to be popular targets of class action complaints filed against life sciences companies—with those against companies with market capitalizations more than US$1 billion accounting for about 42.5% of the total cases filed.